andychenggg/CS209/README.md

 1. I will try my best to update it once a week
 2. I will try my best to update it in both Chinese and English

+## Some expectations of the author:
+If you feel that these documents have helped you, you can light up a small **star** in the upper right corner

 ## Uploaded part(s)
 Chapter 2 & Lab 2 -- generic, ADT, collections